mouseless/baked/unreleased.md

     const error = handleError();
     </script>
     ```
   - `useDataMounter` now supports inline error display via `useDataMounter{
     defaultInlineError: true }` option to enable it page-wide, or `mount({
     inlineError: true })` to enable it individually
-- `IComponentDescriptor.Error` and `AppDescriptor.InlineError` are introduced
+  - `AppDescriptor.InlineError` is introduced to customize error display for
-  to customize error display for components that don't handle their inline
-  errors by injecting
+    components that don't handle their inline errors by injecting
-- `AwaitLoading` is now mult-slot and handles error displays
+- `AwaitLoading` is now mult-slot and handles inlined errors automatically
-  - Has an `#error` slot that allows you customize data loading errors
-  - Automatically handles an error, to disable this behavior set the `no-error`
-    flag
   - You can now pass multiple children to `#default`, `#loading` and `#error`
     slots to be wrapped automatically by a `div` when there are more than one
     children
+  - Has an `#error` slot that allows you customize data loading errors
+  - Automatically sets error as handled, to disable this behavior set the
+    `no-error` flag
+- `FormPage` and `SimpleForm` (when in dialog mode) now displays 400 errors at
+  the top of the form
 - `Message` was not loading styles due to transition, fixed
 - `Message` now supports `content` slot for additional content rendering
 - `Toast` is wider and sticky by default in `errorHandling` plugin